-So we need to realize that dream will in some way link to the main function of the dream mind - the intuitions and judgments that we make in ever day life.
+So we need to realise that dream will in some way link to the main function of the dream mind - the intuitions and judgements that we make in ever day life.
 Dreams are not easy to decode yet we know that in someway they would - if translated - link too exactly to the kinds of quotes listed above.
 The conceptual feelings and intuitions that dominate our lives.
 The graphic and often extreme thoughts that create our moods.
 The ever changing emotions that come and go like the English whether.

 The best way to translate a dream is to try to reduce it to the types of quotes that are listed above.
 They link to conceptual thoughts and mind processes.
 It’s much easier to simply quote some conceptual feeling than go into some lengthy explanation.

 So how exactly can we translate dreams into conceptual thoughts?
 Take for instance the following dream

 THE DREAM - I am a soldier.
 I am with Sharpy - a fictional character on TV.